opencobra/MATLAB.devTools/README.rst

 .. begin-how-to-cite-marker

-The  ``MATLAB.devTools`` has been developped first for the COBRA Toolbox and thus when citing the ``MATLAB.devTools``, one should refer to the following
+As the  ``MATLAB.devTools`` have first been developed for the COBRA Toolbox, the paper of The COBRA Toolbox shall we cited when referring to the ``MATLAB.devTools``.
-paper:

     Laurent Heirendt & Sylvain Arreckx, Thomas Pfau, Sebastian N.
     Mendoza, Anne Richelle, Almut Heinken, Hulda S. Haraldsdottir, Jacek